CumulusNetworks/docs/content/knowledge-base/Support/Licensing/Understanding-the-Cumulus-Linux-License.md

 draft: true
 ---

-The Cumulus Linux license has a simple format.
-Managing your license keys is very easy, as you can use the same license file for all your licensed Cumulus Linux switches.
+Cumulus Linux uses a generic license.
+You use the same license file for all your licensed Cumulus Linux switches.

-In addition, there is no need to replace the license file when you renew or purchase additional licenses.

-From a technical standpoint, the license changed as follows:

-- Increased messaging volume, which displays on screen when you log into the switch; Cumulus Linux writes the messages to `syslog`.
-- New messaging when `switchd` detects a missing or invalid license.

-The license format looks like this:

-    user@company.com|thequickbrownfoxjumpsoverthelazydog312
+To retrieve the license:

-You manage your licenses in the {{<exlink url="https://enterprise-support.nvidia.com/s/" text="NVIDIA Enterprise support portal">}}.
+1. Log in to the {{<exlink url="https://enterprise-support.nvidia.com/s/" text="NVIDIA Enterprise support portal">}}.
+2. From the **Downloads** tab, click **Switches and Gateways**.
+3. Under **Switch Software**, click **All downloads** next to **Cumulus Linux for Mellanox Switches**.
+4. Select the current version and the target version, then click the **Show Downloads Path** button.
+5. Click on the download icon for the Generic Cumulus License to display the generic license.

-To verify that you installed your license, run the `cl-license` command.
+To verify that you installed the license on the switch, run the `cl-license` command.

-    cumulus@switch:~$ cl-license
-    user@example.com|$ampleL1cen$et3xt

-For more information on the use of `cl-license`, refer to the [Quick Start Guide]({{<ref "/cumulus-linux-43/Quick-Start-Guide" >}}).

-To check the version of Cumulus Linux you are running, {{<link url="Verify-Software-and-Hardware-Version-Information" text="read this article">}}.
+To check the Cumulus Linux version on the switch, {{<link url="Verify-Software-and-Hardware-Version-Information" text="read this article">}}.